Entanglement in dual unitary quantum circuits with impurities: Entanglement evolution for random gates with maximal entangling power

 Two main properties of the averaged gates that will be used in the calculation are

 which immediately stems from the form of the averaged gate in~\eqref{eq:AveragedGateMatrix} for $p=1$, and

-which holds to leading order in $1/q$, and may be straightforwardly proved by induction.
-Eqs.~\eqref{eq:MaximalEP1stProperty} and~\eqref{eq:MaximalEP2ndProperty} should be interpreted so that when the $m+1$ free legs of the two diagrams on the two sides of an equation are connected to the $m+1$ free legs of an arbitrary diagram, they yield the same result at the leading order in $1/q$.
+which holds to a leading order in $1/q$, and may be straightforwardly proved by induction.
+Eqs.~\eqref{eq:MaximalEP1stProperty} and~\eqref{eq:MaximalEP2ndProperty} mean that when the two sides of an equation are written in the basis of tensor products of $\left\{ , \right\}$, they feature the same coefficient multiplying each basis state, at the leading order in $1/q$.

-We focus on the non-universal time regime $\ell/2<t<\ell+r$ (recall that outside this regime the results are independent of the bulk gates), and begin with the earlier regime $\ell/2<t<\ell/2+r$.
-Applying the decomposition $ =( + )/q^4$ on the leftmost edge of the purity diagram, and using the properties in~\eqref{eq:MaximalEP1stProperty} and~\eqref{eq:MaximalEP2ndProperty}, we see that
+We focus on the non-universal time regime $\ell/2<t<\ell+r$ (recall that outside this regime the results are independent of the bulk gates), and begin with the earlier regime $\ell/2<t\le\ell/2+r$.
+Applying the decomposition $ =( + )/q^4$ to the leftmost edge of the purity diagram, and using the properties in~\eqref{eq:MaximalEP1stProperty} and~\eqref{eq:MaximalEP2ndProperty}, we see that

 which reduces to